KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Making the koji

-Koji is made in a sauna-like room called “koji muro” here koji is cultivated on steamed rice over two days.
+Koji is made in a sauna-like room called “koji muro.”
+Here koji is cultivated on steamed rice over two days.
 You will experience what happens on the first day.
-The toji will sprinkle koji spores on the rice and you will help mix it so that it reaches every grain.
+The toji will sprinkle koji spores on the rice and you will help mix it so that the spores reach every grain.

 SUNDAY